-- 1. Hebrew Scripture references referring to Jehovah must equally refer to him when they are quoted in the Christian Greek Scriptures.
+1. Hebrew Scripture references referring to Jehovah must equally refer to him when they are quoted in the Christian Greek Scriptures.
 It would have been blasphemy for the inspired Christian Scripture writers to quote a passage which referred to Jehovah in the Hebrew Scriptures and then apply it to anyone but God himself in the Christian Greek Scriptures.
 Improperly using Jehovah's name is blasphemy (Deuteronomy 5:11 and Leviticus 24:15-16.).
-The writers of the Christian Scriptures could not have blasphemed under the inspiration of God. - 2.
-Many Christian Scriptures which are not quotations from Hebrew Scriptures give the one addressed in a Scripture verse (whether that one is identified by the Tetragrammaton or Kyrios [Lord]) equality with Jehovah.
-What would the significance of Revelation 11:17 be if Kyrios (Lord), the title of Jesus, was used rather than the Tetragrammaton?
-Which word is used in the Greek text of the Kingdom Interlinear Translation?
-(How do other verses in Revelation compare with this verse: 1:8, 4:11, 16:7, 18:8, 19:6, 21:22 and 22:5-6?)
+The writers of the Christian Scriptures could not have blasphemed under the inspiration of God.

+8 This is but one example of a reference which is not based on a Hebrew Scripture quotation in which the addressee-be it Jehovah or Kyrios-is clearly equal with Almighty God.
+Other examples in the book of the Revelation would include: 1:8, 4:11, 16:7, 18:8, 19:6, 21:22, and 22:5-6.
+There are numerous similar examples throughout the Christian Greek Scriptures.